 Mandatory orientation required prior to enrollment.
 Visit sdcce.edu/job-training/business to sign up for an orientation.

 Examples of jobs you may be qualified for after completion of this program:

 Marketing Coordinator \$15-25/hr.

 Marketing Manager \$30-40/hr.

 Marketing Director \$40-50/hr.

 Sales Representative \$25-30/hr.

 Sales Manager \$30-35/hr.

 Ideal for small business owners or employees, this program provides management knowledge and skills to grow a small business.
 Instruction focuses on time management, negotiations, business process improvement, sales, and marketing planning.

 In the capstone project, students demonstrate a plan to grow a small business through a strategic sales and marketing plan.

 Students who successfully complete the program can use the skills learned to start and manage their own small business for self-employment or to start or advance in the fields of business management, market analysis, business development or sales.
 Learn more at kindlespark.net.
-Classes are free.

-Requires completion of three courses: BUSN 632 Small Business Skills BUSN 633 Small Business Sales BUSN 634 Small Business Marketing
+BUSN 632 Small Business Skills BUSN 633 Small Business Sales BUSN 634 Small Business Marketing

-PROJECT MANAGEMENT

-120 hours.